How to Apply

 |Living costs for 10 months||$16,500 estimated (for one person in modest accommodations)|

-Applicants must demonstrate adequate financial support for their educational and personal expenses prior to being admitted to the program.
+If offered admission to the program, applicants must provide evidence of adequate financial support for their educational and personal expenses (including tuition and fees, mandatory health insurance, textbook costs, and living expenses for one year).
 Limited funding is available from the University of Minnesota Law School for scholarships.
 Every admitted student is automatically considered for a scholarship; no additional scholarship application is required.

 Candidates for admission should submit their applications online via LSAC.
 If an applicant is facing extenuating circumstances, they may apply by mail.